Here’s How a Full Body Massage Sequence Looks Like

 Shoulders and back

 After focusing on the head and neck, you should move on to stimulating the shoulders.
-Gently squeeze the base of the neck and slowly stroke the area outwards to the shoulders.
+Gently squeeze the base of the neck and slowly stroke the area outwards up to the shoulder blades.
 Place your hands on both sides and apply pressure by rolling your hands backward and forward.

 Repeat the movement a few times while gradually increasing the pressure applied.
 Then, start heading down the spine in an inward manner using your thumbs.
 Move back outward and do it a couple of times.